B71 Sandoy: Relegation/Promotion saga (1996–2006)

-After nearly a decade of mostly good results, it was inevitable that B71 eventually would have some misfortune.
-But no one would suspect that misfortune to last another decade.

-B71 went from finishing 4th in 1995 to finishing 8th in 1996, and subsequently finishing bottom of the league a year later.
+B71 went from finishing fourth in 1995 to finishing eighth in 1996, and subsequently finishing bottom of the league a year later.
 This meant being relegated to the second division, only to gain promotion in 1998.

-Instability tainted the play of B71, who, in spite of this, managed to escape relegation for a couple of years, until they finally went down in 2001, after having lost the relegation playoff against Skála.
+Instability tainted the play of B71, who, in spite of this, avoided relegation for a couple of years, until they finally went down in 2001, after having lost the relegation playoff against Skála.

-B71 would have to wait until the 2006 season before finally gaining promotion again, to what had since been renamed Formuladeildin, for the fourth time since 1988.
+B71 would have to wait until the 2006 season before regaining promotion again, to what had since been renamed Formuladeildin, for the fourth time since 1988.

 Rise of the women's game

-During this time, when the B71 men disappointed time and time again, it was the women's team that really shone.
-Getting the results and winning match after match was a daily occurrence for the women of B71 through much of the 1990s.
+During this time, when the B71 men repeatedly disappointed, it was the women's team that shone.
+Winning matches was a daily occurrence for the women of B71 through much of the 1990s.

 The youth squads of B71 also seemed to produce quality players, greatly due to the hiring of youth-coach Martin Kúrberg who stayed with B71 for many years.

-Several of the players from the youth-ranks would become regular B71 players, but the women's team, which got off to a stellar start, slowly declined until B71 were unable to enter a team to the women's competition altogether.
-Efforts have since been made in resurrecting the team, but so far they have been unable to match the success of B71's Golden Girls.
+Several of the players from the youth-ranks would become regular B71 players, but the women's team, despite a successful start, declined until B71 were unable to enter a team to the women's competition altogether.
+Efforts have since been made to resurrect the team, but they have yet to replicate the success of B71's Golden Girls.

 B71's Resurgency (2007)

-B71 were touted as sure relegation candidates before the 2007 season, even before the first match, but halfway through the season, B71 had proven all of the pundits wrong, with sparkling results, such as a 0–3 away win at holders HB, a 1–0 home win against B36 and a 4–2 away thrashing against title-contenders EB/Streymur.
+B71 were touted as sure relegation candidates before the 2007 season, even before the first match, but halfway through the season, B71 had proven all of the pundits wrong, with results such as a 0–3 away win at holders HB, a 1–0 home win against B36 and a 4–2 away thrashing against title-contenders EB/Streymur.
 At the end of the season B71 were well out of relegation danger and in the safe-zone.